Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - As a Campaigner, I want to create a campaign to raise money for a cause I support.

-- As a Campaigner, I want to see how much money a campaign has made to see if I have support for my cause.
+- As a Campaigner, I want to see how much money a campaign has made to see if people support my cause.

-- As a Campaigner, I want to withdraw money from the campaign account so I can fund the project.
+As a Campaigner, I want to withdraw money from the campaign account to fund the project.

-- As a Campaigner, I want to see who has donated to me so I can send them a thank you email, and keep them updated with the progress of the campaign.
+- As a Campaigner, I want to see who has donated to me to send them a thank you email and keep them updated with the campaign’s progress.

 ## Sections of the Web App

 ### General Layout

-Given the brief from the client, we are looking for a mobile responsive design where the basic features of the app can be achieved on mobile and also on the desktop.
+The client is looking for an MVP product with an equally focused design for mobile and desktop.

 ### Side Navigation Bar